johannschopplich/apiful/docs/utilities/json-to-type-definition.md

 Import the `jsonToTypeDefinition` function from `apiful/utils`.
 Pass it your JSON data and define the interface name you want to generate.
 The function returns a promise that resolves to a string containing the TypeScript interface definition.

+All objects, arrays, and primitive values in the JSON data are converted to TypeScript interfaces, types, and literals.
+The generated interfaces are named based on the `typeName` option or default to `Root`.
+The `strictProperties` option can be used to mark all properties as required.

+Here's an example of how to generate a type definition for a JSON response:

 ```ts
 import { jsonToTypeDefinition } from 'apiful/utils'